McKpol/ArcRun/README.md

 ArcRun is swift, safe searchbar with smooth and great desing.
 ![image](https://github.com/McKpol/ArcRun/assets/104125769/d3a8b93f-b106-43bb-b4e3-616d140e7898)

+> [!IMPORTANT]
+> Now search engine are limited to folder of programs on windows, so you can only use to open programs (not all).

 > [!WARNING]
-> Program is still in early development and it need so much to improve.
+> Program is still in early development and it need so much to improve, it may have some bugs!

 ## Things to improve